Compliance

 Description Adequacy

-AI evaluates each agenda item description to ensure it gives the public sufficient detail to understand what will be discussed or acted upon — a core Brown Act requirement that is easy to overlook.
+AI evaluates each agenda item description to ensure it gives the public sufficient detail to understand what will be discussed or acted upon — a core compliance requirement that is easy to overlook.

 Public Comment Verification